roncoin/dash-abe/README-FIRSTBITS.txt

 This would be an optional performance and utility improvement, though.
 Abe would contain the same logic in generic Python code.

-An alternative table-based approach is libbitcoin's span_left and span_right.
+An alternative table-based approach is libdagra's span_left and span_right.
 I have not got my head around the requirements for adjusting the span values when new side chains appear, though, and I think the more-or-less binary search suffices.